 City of Bremerton (Lead and Grant Recipient)

-The project is development of a land use plan based on ecological values and functions of the Gorst Creek Watershed.
-The project will develop the regulatory framework to protect existing wild lands and ensure sustainable growth.
-Funded through the USEPA’s Watershed Management Assistance Program Grant and from the participation of Gorst property owners, regional stakeholders and government agencies, the plan will identify priority areas for development, areas that should be protected, and regulations to guide future development.
+The project involved the development of a land use plan based on ecological values and functions of the Gorst Creek Watershed.
+The project developed the regulatory framework to protect existing wild lands and ensure sustainable growth.
+Funded through the USEPA’s Watershed Management Assistance Program Grant and from the participation of Gorst property owners, regional stakeholders and government agencies, the plan identified priority areas for development, areas that should be protected, and regulations to guide future development.

 A major goal of the project is to assist and leverage development by creating a streamlined permitting process to reduce permitting cost and time for developers and local governments.

-The planning effort will be delivered through six major tasks:
+The planning effort was delivered through six major tasks:

 - Watershed Characterization – development of habitat quality and other models & mapping to document the existing conditions within the watershed.
 Task deliverables are available for review at here.

-- Planned Action Environmental Impact Statement (PAEIS) – development of a PAEIS which will assess and approve development within the Gorst Urban Growth Area to provide a streamlined permit approval process to help leverage future development.
+- Planned Action Environmental Impact Statement (PAEIS) – development of a PAEIS which assessed development within the Gorst Urban Growth Area to provide a streamlined permit approval process to help facilitate future development.
 Task deliverables are available for review at here.
-The EIS will also programmatically address the watershed.
+The EIS also programmatically addressed the watershed.

-- Stormwater Plan – the stormwater plan will identify current deficiencies and corrective actions needed in the watershed.
+- Stormwater Plan – the stormwater plan identifies current deficiencies and corrective actions needed in the watershed.
 Task deliverables are available for review at here.

-- Capital Improvement and Corrective Action Plan - will identify and prioritize projects needed to address existing infrastructure deficiencies and promote sustainable development.
+- Capital Improvement and Corrective Action Plan - identifies and prioritizes projects needed to address existing infrastructure deficiencies and promote sustainable development.
 Major emphasis in this task will occur on developing a plan for correction of the failing landfill along Highway 3.
+Also addressed are other fish passage barrier removals.
 Task deliverables are available for review at here.

-- Outreach and Information Transfer – a detailed program will be implemented throughout the project to engage the public on the project as it proceeds.
+- Outreach and Information Transfer – a detailed program was implemented throughout the project to engage the public on the project as it proceeds.
 Task deliverables are available for review at here.

 The Gorst Creek Watershed and Gorst UGA together comprise the planning boundaries, and encompass over 6,570 acres in the southwestern portion of Kitsap County.
 Several jurisdictional boundaries cross into the watershed: about 3,707 acres encompass Bremerton City Limits, most of which is zoned as utility lands, about 335 acres are in the Gorst UGA, nearly 180 acres are in the McCormick Woods area of the City of Port Orchard, and there is another 42 acres of unincorporated UGA assigned to Port Orchard.
 The balance of about 2,205 acres are rural, unincorporated land.
 A map of the watershed is available here.